cplusplus/SG20/sources/modules/object-model/constructors.md

 #### Background/Required Knowledge

-* All of the above.
+* All of the above
-* Class inheritance %todo check for link
+* Class inheritance
 * Dynamic memory
 * Difference between shared and unique pointers